westerndigitalcorporation/zbdbench/README.md

     with the ZenFS RocksDB plugin without an additional filesystem.

   Note: the tests are designed to run on 2TB devices.

+### sysbench
+  Executes a sysbench workload within a percona-server MyRocks installation.
+  For conventional devices, the default filesystem will be xfs whereas for ZBD devices by default the benchmark will be issued through ZenFS, the RocksDB plugin which enables direct access to zoned storage.
+  If the `-x btrfs` is supplied the benchmark will run on zoned or conventional devices with btrfs as the filesystem.

+  The benchmark will first bulk-load the drive with a database of about 800GB.
+  10 million `db-entries` correspond to ~2GB of capacity.
+  With `200.000.000 table-size * 20 tables = 4000M db-entries` the database
+  size will result in 800GB.
+  After that the following oltp workloads are run each for 30 minutes in the given order:
+  - oltp_update_index.lua
+  - oltp_update_non_index.lua
+  - oltp_delete.lua
+  - oltp_write_only.lua
+  - oltp_insert.lua
+  - oltp_read_write.lua
+  - oltp_read_only.lua

 Advance Data Analysis using SQLite
 ----------------------